paawanchaudhary/hello-world/README.md

 # hello-world
-Trying GitHub for the first time and it asked me yo make this so trying lololol...:-)
+Trying GitHub for the first time and it asked me to make this so trying lololol...:-) Learning something new...